-Read also: Importance of Diversity and Inclusion in the Interview Process
+Read also: Importance of Diversity and inclusion in the Interview Process

 Ways of Overcoming Bias in the Interview Process

-First, Standardise the Interview Process
+Standardize the Interview Process

 If you are unsure what’s being used in your organization, you can contact BarRaiser for a free assessment of your current interview process or check out our free interview planning tool!